 n.
 Emphasizes our differences rather than connections.

-o. realizing the most powerful thing HNS brings to the university is this innovation in how they come together and unite scholarship, teaching and transformative action.
-HNS needs to institutionalize the making of these connections as a goal by integrated it into the processes of promotion, tenure and hiring.
+o.
+HNS needs to institutionalize the making of these connections as a goal by integrating this vision into the processes of promotion, tenure and hiring.

 p.
 HNS should move from accidental pockets of innovation to a sense of culture and a driving marker of Loyola, moving outward to region beyond.